pfgithub/scpl/docs/actions/searchitunesstore.md

 > This action is not yet complete.
 Some arguments may be missing.

+## description
+### summary
+Searches the iTunes Store, returning the items that match the specified search terms.
+You can get more details about the results using the Get Details of iTunes Product action.

 ### usage
 `searchitunesstore search=[string|text] undefined=[???] undefined=[???] undefined=[???] undefined=[???] wfitemlimit=[string integer]`